Jordan Goddard: Bristol Rovers

 Although still an apprentice and an under-18 squad member, he made his debut for the Bristol Rovers first team on 12 November 2011 in an FA Cup first round match against Corby Town.
 After the game, he was investigated by Avon and Somerset Police for allegedly urinating in front of Corby fans as he warmed-up for the match.

 He began a two-year scholarship with Bristol Rovers, studying at St. Brendan's Sixth Form College, in September 2010.

 Gloucester City

 On 2 October 2011 he joined Gloucester City on loan, along with teammate Mitch Harding.
 He scored his first goal on his debut for the club on 2 October 2012, in a 5–1 win at home against Bishop's Stortford.

 Leamington

 On 18 July 2014 Jordan joined Leamington and made his non competitive debut scoring in a preseason friendly against Cheltenham Town.

 Bromsgrove Sporting

 On 18 December 2021, Goddard signed for Southern League Premier Central side Bromsgrove Sporting.

-Bromsgrove Sporting confirmed on 17 June 2022, that Goddard, along with team mate Dominic Perkins had both agreed deals to stay with the club for the 2022–23 season.
+Bromsgrove Sporting confirmed on 17 June 2022, that Goddard, along with teammate Dominic Perkins had both agreed deals to stay with the club for the 2022–23 season.